arcamauro/BookHaven/README.md

 Username: tester
 Password: VutAdmin0

-To run the frontend first you have to install node.js:
+To run the frontend first you have to install node.js if you don't have it:
 - https://nodejs.org/en/download/

 Then you have to install the dependencies: